iExecBlockchainComputing/documentation/for-developers/advanced/task-feedback.md

 ## Statuses of Replicates

-One Task bought by a requester will result in one to many Replicates depending on the level of trust set by the requester.
-For a given task, each worker involved will have it own Replicate containing the description of the task to compute inside.
+One Task bought by a requester will result in one or more Replicates depending on the level of trust set by the requester.
+For a given task, each worker involved in the computation will have its own Replicate containing the description of the task to compute.
 The whole computation of a Replicate is made of several stages.
-Each stage completed by a worker will result to an update of its Replicate status.
+Each stage completed by a worker will result in an update of its Replicate status.

 Here are the different possible statuses for a replicate:

 * **CREATED**: A new replicate is assigned to your worker just after it asked for new one
-* **RUNNING**: Your worker confirms is going to work on this replicate
+* **RUNNING**: Your worker confirms it is going to work on this replicate
 * **APP\_DOWNLOADING**: Your worker is downloaing the application
 * **APP\_DOWNLOADED**: The download of the application is completed
 * **APP\_DOWNLOAD\_FAILED**: The download of the application failed
-* **DATA\_DOWNLOADING**: Your worker is downloaing the dataset
+* **DATA\_DOWNLOADING**: Your worker is downloading the dataset
 * **DATA\_DOWNLOADED**: The download of the dataset is completed
 * **DATA\_DOWNLOAD\_FAILED**: The download of the dataset failed
 * **COMPUTING**: Your worker is computing the task